Lafayette Life Insurance Company Review

 Dividends:

-• Marked the 117th consecutive year of paying a dividend.
+• Marks the 120th consecutive year of paying a dividend since the company’s founding in 1905.

 Financial Strength Ratings: